identity-com/docs/docs/tutorial/gateway-protocol.md

 # Payments

 When doing a pass operation, the user will be charged a fee.
 The fee is paid in the supported token(s) that the network and gatekeepers support.
-We specify the fees and the supported tokens when creating networks and gatekeepers
+We specify the fees and the supported tokens when creating networks and gatekeepers.
+But can be updated later.

 The fees are specified as follows
 The gatekeeper specifies a fee in token units, while the network specifies a percentage in hundredths of a percent (0.01% or 0.0001).